Blender-Brussels/blender-brussels.github.io/about.md

   creditlink:
 ---

-The **Blender-Brussels** also known as **Blender BPY/BGE workshops** is a series of monthly workshops created by [Julien Deswaef](http://xuv.be) and [François Zajéga](http://frankiezafe.org) with the aim of providing a regular gathering and knowledge sharing space for artists and coders interested in Python scripting in the context of Blender.
+The **Blender-Brussels** also known as **Blender BPY/BGE workshops** are a series of monthly work sessions organized by [Julien Deswaef](http://xuv.be) and [François Zajéga](http://frankiezafe.org) with the aim of providing a regular gathering and knowledge sharing space for artists and coders interested in Python scripting in the context of Blender.

 The first workshop happened during winter of 2012 in a house called [Variable](http://variable.constantvzw.org) in Brussels, the day the world ended.